FAQ for Future Students

 What types of studies are offered by IESA Arts & Culture?

-- Two MBA programs: MBA Arts and Cultural Management, in collaboration with Paris School of Business, and another cultural MBA Entrepreneurship and Tourism.
+- Two MBA programs: MBA Arts and Cultural Management, in collaboration with Paris School of Business.
 Both are fully taught in English and accessible after obtaining a baccalaureate degree and an undergraduate degree (16 months) or a one-year master’s degree (12 months).

 Yes, IESA Arts & Culture has an international education department which only offers programs in English.
 They range from BAC+3 (baccalaureate degree + 3 years of higher study) to BAC+5 (baccalaureate degree + 5 years of higher study).